-Backup is the act of creating redundant clone of existing data or system.
+Backup is the act of creating a redundant clone of existing data or system.
 Backup can be done in personal computers or corporate systems.
-One of the important job of System Administrators is taking backups.
-Actually taking simply backup is not enough because for a professional system there need to be a backup policy.
-Backup policy will create standard for backup operations.
+One of the important jobs of System Administrators is taking backups.
+Actually taking simply backup is not enough because for a professional system there needs to be a backup policy.
+The backup policy will create a standard for backup operations.
 Here is some question where backup policy should answer.

 - When to backup?

 - Where to backup?

 - Is compression enabled?

 - How to test backups?